 Canteen committee guidelines and terms of reference

 Having a Canteen Committee can enhance the way your canteen operates and ensures good governance.
-Download our Canteen Committee terms of reference which can be adapted to suite the needs of your school.
+Download our Canteen Committee terms of reference which can be adapted to suit the needs of your school.

 Record keeping templates